 Saaremaa municipality coastline

 Saaremaa municipality is making a comprehensive plan where the development of coastal area is a major part.
-At first 3 small municipalities from Saaremaa island were part of Coast4us project application, but in Estonia a state reform was carried out and the whole Saaremaa became one big municipality, so the pilot area changed to cover the whole island instead of initial 3 small areas on the island.
-Sustainable development seeks to achieve balance between the social, economic and environmental spheres and ensure a fulfilling social life for present and future generations.
+At first 3 small municipalities from Saaremaa island were part of the Coast4us project application, but in Estonia a state reform was carried out and the whole Saaremaa became one big municipality, so the pilot area changed to cover the whole island instead of initial 3 small areas on the island.
+Sustainable development seeks to achieve a balance between the social, economic and environmental spheres and ensure a fulfilling social life for present and future generations.

-There are several challenges to creating such planning:
+There are several challenges when creating such a plan:

-The functional zoning is to find acceptable location for different coastline users.
-For fisherman, surfers, access roads to the shoreline and public access to the sandy beaches.
+The functional zoning is to find acceptable location for different coastline users e.g. fishermen, surfers, access roads to the shoreline and public access to the sandy beaches.

 2. Building exclusion zone

-When creating new areas in Estonian coastline, the building exclusion zone is applied.
+When creating new areas in Estonian coastline, the building of exclusion zones is applied.
 This means that in Saaremaa, it is 200 metres from the waterfront.
 Sometimes, where there are a slanting coastline, it is even up to 500 metres.
 The challenge though, is that often most people would like to build right at the coastline.
 Therefore this is a main target of dicscussion and cooperating with TalTech and the Environmental board of Republic of Estonia.
-As an example, Saaremaa municipality is using TalTech expertise to carry out modelling of coastal zone flooding are.
-It is taking into account potential scenarios of water level rise in the future, which gives good input for planners to make proposals for changes in the building exclusion zone width.
+As an example, Saaremaa municipality is using TalTech expertise to carry out modelling of coastal zone flooding areas.
+It is taking into account potential scenarios of water level rise in the future, which gives good input for planners to make proposals for changes in the building exclusion zone.
 Including TalTech experts with their marine environment knowledge in planning process of comprehensive plan and also using their input in maritime spatial plan incorporation.